roymatz-work/facs_visualizer_final/flowgate/flowgate (5)/README.md

 - **FlowJo interop:** `flowkit` can import/export GatingML and read FlowJo `.wsp` workspaces if you later want to exchange gates with FlowJo.

-## Notes / limitations

-- Density plots use a 2D histogram (fast for 10^4–10^6 events).
-Percentile-based axis limits keep outliers from squashing the view.
-- Marker resolution is tolerant (`"Zombie"` matches `"Zombie NIR"`), but if a panel lacks a referenced marker, that gate is skipped with a console note.
-- The app assumes samples share a common channel/panel layout.